Azure/azureml-assets/training/model_management/components/import_model/README.md

 # Model Import Pipeline Component
-This is pipeline component, which can be used to create an azure machine learning pipelines to import a publicly available model from sources like HuggingFace,Github to user's workspace or registry.
+This is pipeline component, which can be used to create an Azure Machine Learning pipelines to import a publicly available model from sources like HuggingFace,Github to user's workspace or registry.

 # 1. Inputs